 Also, if you're a minimum effort kind of person, you'll probably feel very out of place in the company.
 Everyone I've met works as thought they ran the company, and they take pride in giving Rackspace a good name.
 If you're not looking to do the same, you'll feel very left out.

 Encourage teams to find a culture and character of their own, but push them to demonstrate the core values.

 I applied online.
-The process took 1 day.
-I interviewed at Rackspace (San Antonio, TX (US)) in November-2017.
+The process took 4+ weeks.
+I interviewed at Rackspace.

 Management reached out ahead of time for a brief phone interview, mostly to screen for personality.
 Technical interview was setup with multiple panels each with different questions.
 There were two panels, with each group interviewing back to back.

 Pride Portraits has an incredible mission and we're happy to have recently brought them to San Antonio!